Menu

 Il canto di Ulisse (chapter 11)

-This 'walk' marks a moment of validation compared to the rest of the book: it is not only in the other chapters that there is an atmosphere.
+This "walk" marks a moment of comparison with the rest of the book: it is not only in the other chapters that there is an atmosphere.
 The sc does not seem to belong to the concentration camp universe.
-Jean (il Pikolo) and Primo Levi being able to communicate, they escape from the 'link world' and discover their studies, their families, their countries (and therefore their cultures.)
-It is then a psychological experience of the Lager.
-A time neither of us will forget.
+Jean (il Pikolo) and Primo Levi being able to communicate, they escape from the "world bab lien" and vol their studies, their families, their countries (and therefore their cultures).
+It is then a riable psychological experience of the Lager.
+An hour neither of us will forget.

-When Primo Levi goes there Divina Commedia, he offers Jean a piece of his culture: in Italy, all the students learned by heart the Divina Commedia.
-It is at this moment that he 'covers up' these words from another angle, they then take on an even stronger meaning for him, he 'covers up' himself as a man.
+When Primo Levi went there Divina Commedia, he offers, Jean a piece of his culture: in Italy, all the ves were learning by heart the Divina Commedia.
+It’s at that moment that he "covers up" these words from another angle; they then take on an even stronger meaning for him: he "covers up" himself, me, as a man.

-We must particularly insist on two verses that Primo Levi quotes, because they have a particularly deep meaning in the context, and it is these two verses that allow us to understand what is happening in Primo Levi’s mind at this moment.
+We must particularly insist on two verses that Primo Levi quotes, because they have a particularly deep meaning in the context, and it is these two verses that allow us to understand what is happening in Primo Levi’s mind: this moment.

-The second, the last verse that Primo Levi quotes, ends the chapter: "...infin che'l mar fu sovra noi richiuso." * This verse is full of meaning, because everyone can understand it by saying something else: we see in this last sentence the sad end of the life story of two men who saw the sun for a few moments, but which is suddenly covered by a reminder the day ...
-It is also possible to compare 'the sea' with the Nazi proposal: this sentence would then have the meaning of: 'Until we become b tes.'
+The second, the last line that Primo Levi quotes, ends the chapter: "...infin he mar fu sovra noi richiuso." * This verse is fraught with meaning, because everyone can understand it from a truth to a truth: we see in this last sentence the sad end of the work of two men who saw the sun for a few moments, but who are suddenly covered by a reminder: the truth...
+It is also possible to compare "the sea" with the Nazi harsh procedure: this phrase would then have the meaning of: "Until we become b your."
 But there are indeed interpr tations...

-It is also at this moment that Primo Levi understands that, instead of being a punishment, the diversity of languages and cultures is a viable opportunity: on the one hand it allows everyone to differentiate from others and thus to have an aspect resisting shumanization.
-On the other hand, it allows many changes, and therefore moments of validation like this one.
+It is also, at this moment, that Primo Levi understands that, instead of being a punishment, the diversity of languages and cultures is a riable chance: on the one hand, it allows each person to distinguish themselves from the others and thus to have a persistent aspect, the shumanization.
+On the other hand, it allows many changes, and for cons are moments of vasion like this one.

-* : "Conid rez what is your origin : You didn’t make you live like some b tes, But to follow science and virtue.
+* : "Conid rez, what is your origin : You are not made to live like b your, But to follow science and virtue."

 * : "...
-Until such time as the sea f t on us brings back e."
+Until the time when the sea over us will return."